 Several times during the school year students may dress out of uniform.
 These days are usually announced in advance.
 On out of uniform days, regular school uniforms are not required.
 There are days in which the entire student body may be out of uniform, or, on some occasions, groups or individuals are allowed to be out of uniform as a reward.
 It is important to know that when students are allowed to be out of uniform, there are still some guidelines that must be followed.
 Blue jeans and trousers of various colors are permitted.
 Girls may wear Capri pants.
 Other clothing such as tee shirts and sweat pants must be in good taste.
 Logos or lettering on clothing that promote alcohol, tobacco, or other offensive material is not permitted.
 Tops must cover the entire mid-section and shoulders.
 Sleeveless tops, tank tops and halter-tops are not permitted.
-Yoga pants (leggings) should not be worn unless the shirt or skirt covers the girl's entire bottom.
+Yoga pants (leggings) are not to be worn to school.
 Shorts or skorts are not to be worn on out of uniform days unless the occasions for being out of uniform occur during the time of year in which shorts may be worn as the regular uniform.
 The length of the shorts must be in an acceptable range.
-No running shorts are allowed.
+No short running shorts are allowed.
 Socks or hosiery are required on out of uniform days.
-May wear casual shoes, flats, loafers, tennis shoes in good condition, etc. Girls may wear conservative boots.
+May wear casual shoes, flats, loafers, tennis shoes in good condition, etc. Girls may wear conservative boots, no sparkly light up boots.
 No sandals, flip-flops, clogs, crocs, or combat-style boots.
 Girls may not wear any backless shoes or shoes or boots with heels over 1 inch.
 All clothing must be in good taste per acceptable school standards.